11 Things You Can´t Miss in Westminster Abbey

 The Tomb of the Unknown Soldier| ©Dean and chapter of Westminster

-Going now to the west end of Westminster Abbey you will find the Tomb of the Unknown Soldier, where lies an unidentified soldier who participated in World War I (1914-1918) and whose mortal remains were brought from France to England to be buried here, among kings, because as the inscription says: "he did good to God and to his house".
+Heading now to the far west end of Westminster Abbey, you’ll find the Tomb of the Unknown Soldier, where an unidentified soldier who fought in World War I (1914–1918) lies.
+His remains were brought from France to England to be buried here, among kings, because, as the inscription reads: “He did well toward God and toward his country.”

-During the Great War, nearly one million British soldiers perished in the conflict and many of them could not be identified.
+During the Great War, nearly a million British soldiers perished in the conflict, and many of them could not be identified.
 This tomb in Westminster Abbey is intended to pay tribute to all of them.
-It is undoubtedly one of the most emotional places, which you will be able to know during the visit to the temple.
+It is undoubtedly one of the most moving places you will encounter during your visit to the abbey.

 6. Pyx Chamber